 At present, in Italian national territory, 57 contaminated Sites of National Interest have been located (SIN, Figure 8.2).
-These sites were identified by issue of specific decrees, on the basis of the site characteristics, quantity and level of danger of the polluting substances, plus the magnitude of health and ecological risks and the detrimental effects on cultural and environmental resources.
-The restoration efforts of these sites are directly coordinated by the Ministry of the Environment, Land and Sea Protection, which draws on the services of the ISPRA for the assessment of site characterization and remediation projects, as well as Regional and Provincial Environmental Agencies and the National Institute of Health (ISS).
-Soil plays a key role in protecting the environment, by mitigating the negative effects of pollutants.
+These sites were identified by issue of specific decrees a on the basis of the site characteristics, quantity and level of danger of the polluting substances, plus the magnitude of health and ecological risks and the detrimental effects on cultural and environmental resources.
+The restoration efforts of these sites are directly coordinated by the Ministry of the Environment, Land and Sea, which draws on the services of the ISPRA for the assessment of site characterization and remediation projects, as well as Regional and Provincial Environmental Agencies and the National Institute of Health (ISS).